 ||Account can top up balance or use as a source for another transfer|

 Payment methods represent all the ways an account can move funds to another Moov account.
-The payment methods available for a given Moov account depend on the linked funding source as well as the capabilities on that account.
+The payment methods available for a given Moov account depend on the linked funding source and the capabilities of that account.
 For example, if your account doesn’t have a linked bank account, the only payment method available to you would be the Moov wallet.
-Once you’ve added a bank account or card and it’s been verified, your account will automatically be updated with the new payment methods available to you.
+Once you’ve added a bank account or card and it’s verified, your account will automatically update with the new payment methods available to you.

 In the Moov platform, money moves through transfers.
-For example, you can transfer money from one Moov account to another, or from your Moov wallet to your linked bank account.
-Every transfer has a source (where the money is coming from) and a destination (where the money is ending up).
+For example, you can transfer money from one Moov account to another or your Moov wallet to your linked bank account.
+Every transfer has a source (where the money is coming from) and a destination (where the money ends).
 To orchestrate a transfer, Moov needs just four pieces of information: